-St Leger Homes of Doncaster Ltd (St Leger Homes) was created and is wholly owned by City of Doncaster Council (CDC) as an Arm's Length Management Organisation (ALMO).
-St Leger Homes was incorporated on 15 September 2005 and commenced trading on 1 October 2005 to manage, maintain, and improve CDC's housing and related stock.
-On 3 July 2018, CDC approved the renewal of the management agreement for the period 1 April 2019 to 31 March 2024, which was signed at the Board meeting on 27 March 2019.
+St Leger Homes is wholly owned by City of Doncaster Council (CDC) as an Arm's Length Management Organisation (ALMO).
+It was incorporated on 15 September 2005 and commenced trading on 1 October 2005 to manage, maintain and improve CDC's housing and related stock.
+On 16 August 2023, CDC approved the renewal of the management agreement for the period 1 April 2024 to 31 March 2029.
+This new agreement, which was approved by the Board on 7 March 2024 and succeeds the previous five year agreement that expired on 31 March 2024.